Burt Munro: Records/runs

+Legacy

-Feature film The World's Fastest Indian
+The World's Fastest Indian

 Burt Munro was the subject of a 2005 film, The World's Fastest Indian, based on a composite of his Bonneville speed runs.
-This film depicts a determined old man who, despite facing many difficulties, travels from New Zealand to the USA to test run his motorcycle west of the Great Salt Lake.
+This film depicts a determined old man who, despite facing many difficulties, travels from New Zealand to the USA to test-run his motorcycle west of the Great Salt Lake.
 The disclaimer says: "While this motion picture is based upon historical events, certain characters names have been changed, some main characters are composites or invented and a number of incidents fictionalised."

+The Burt Munro Challenge

+Inspired by the 2005 film, the Invercargill Motorcycle Club has held a "Burt Munro Challenge" motorcycle competition annually since 2006 (except 2007, 2017 and 2022).
+The 2023 event ran for four days, including a hill climb, drag racing, beach racing, sprint, speedway and street racing.

+The E. Hayes Motorworks Collection

+The E. Hayes hardware store in Invercargill maintains a free museum collection featuring Munro and his work, including the original "Munro Special" Indian.

-2013 Indian named Spirit of Munro
+Spirit of Munro

 In March 2013, Indian Motorcycle announced that it was producing a custom-built streamliner named the Spirit of Munro.
 The motorcycle was built to showcase the Thunder Stroke 111 engine to be used in one of the 2014 road models.
 The company said the Spirit of Munro Scout was a tribute to Munro's achievements with the Indian Scout and to all Indians of old.